pbaljet/CPSC-4970/docs/modules/m7/assign-final-project.md

-# Assignment 6a - Secrets Management Integration
+# Final Project

-In this assignment you will be removing our database credentials from the entire repository.
-We will be using AWS Secrets Management service to store our connection credentials.
+In this assignment you will constructing a complete automated build pipeline incorporating the security methods and tools learned in the course.

-Assignment 6a can be found in README.md in your Gitlab group in a repository called "Assignment 6b".
+Final Project assignment can be found in README.md in your Gitlab group in a repository called "Final Project".